L

 Weight (Female):9 to 17 pounds

-The Lancashire Heeler has an excellent lifespan of around 12 to 15 years, but it does tend to suffer from several developments and eye disorders, exacerbated by its shrinking genetic pool.
+The Lancashire Heeler has an excellent lifespan of around 12 to 15 years, but it does tend to suffer from several health issues and eye disorders, exacerbated by its shrinking genetic pool.
 Some of the most common problems include cataracts, disc diseases, and cancer.

 Good breeders will always try to minimize the chances of genetic problems arising by testing their dogs for common health conditions.
 They should be able to provide proof of a negative test when asked.